 The company grew and we rented office space in town.
 Truth be told we HAD to move our work space because (a) our internet in the country was SO slow (dial-up… remember, this was in the year 2000!) and (b) working from home made me this crazy workaholic!
-I’d go down at 8 pm to do a load of laundry only to get lured by my computer to answer emails until midnight!
+I’d go down at 8 pm to do a load of laundry only to return to my computer to answer emails until midnight!

 My work was growing and buzzing… But Heinz’s side of the business was not.
 He was floundering.
 He hated having to “put himself out there” and solicit clients.
 I am the natural salesperson; he is not.